tinacms/tina.io/content/guides/tinacms/separate-content-repo/guide.md

 git clone git@github.com:tinacms/separate-website-repo.git
 ```

-The "website repo" contains the NextJS site, and the .tina config.
+The "website repo" contains the NextJS site, and the `tina` config.

 ## Create the content repository